 You are not required to hire an attorney, but legal matters can be complicated.
 Consider talking to an attorney to go over your options.
 See the Finding Legal Help page for information about free and low cost ways to get legal help.

 Usted no está obligado a contratar un abogado, pero los asuntos legales pueden ser complicados.
 Considere la posibilidad de hablar con un abogado para hablar de sus opciones.
 Para información sobre cómo obtener ayuda legal vea nuestra página Como encontrar ayuda legal.

 Finding Legal Help

-If you are facing a lawsuit you can either hire a lawyer or represent yourself.
+If you are facing a lawsuit you can hire a lawyer, hire a licensed paralegal practitioner, or represent yourself.